taplytics/Taplytics-Android-SDK/START.md

 #### User Opt-In / Opt-Out

 Using the User Opt-In / Opt-Out APIs allows you to simplify the process to get user consent for analytics tracking and experimentation.
-Calling `optOutUserTracking` will disable all Taplytics analytics tracking and experiments, and calling `optInUserTracking` will re-enable all Taplytics analytics tracking and experiments.
+Calling `optOutTracking` will disable all Taplytics analytics tracking and experiments, and calling `optInTracking` will re-enable all Taplytics analytics tracking and experiments.
 You can retrieve the current status using: `hasUserOptedOutTracking`.

 ```
 // Opt In